Iowa flood of 2008: Iowa City-Coralville

 The Arts Campus was particularly affected.
 The University of Iowa School of Art and Art History Art Building and Art Building West were heavily damaged by the flood.
 Hancher Auditorium took on floodwaters up to the stage level and into the middle of the main floor seats.
 The Voxman Music Building was filled up to the first floor level.
 The Theater Building was also significantly damaged by the flood.
-The University of Iowa Museum of Art was significantly damaged and the building was rendered uninsurable by Lloyds's of London, the art insurer (which means the art collection can never return to this site).
-On the east side of the river, the Adler Journalism Building, the Becker Communications Study Building all had water in their basements.
-The main library had only minor flooding, and then only in its basement.
+The University of Iowa Museum of Art was significantly damaged and the building was subsequently rendered uninsurable by Lloyds's of London, the art insurer, prohibiting the art collection from returning to the site.
+On the east side of the river, the Adler Journalism Building and the Becker Communications Study Building all had water in their basements.
+The main library had only minor flooding in its basement.
 The Iowa Memorial Union took on water in its basement and first floor.
-Mayflower residence hall, home to about 1,000 students during the school year, took water into its underground parking and utility areas as well as into parts of the first floor.
+Mayflower residence hall, home to about 1,000 students during the school year, took on water in its underground parking and utility areas as well as into parts of the first floor.
 At one time, the dorm was projected to remain closed for at least a semester, if not for the whole 2008–2009 academic year.
-However, the damages to the building were not as significant as once thought and Mayflower opened for the 2008–09 school year.
-The campus has miles of utility tunnels, some of them crossing under the river, and maintaining electrical and air conditioning service was a fragile thing.
-Summer courses resumed Monday, June 23.
+However, the damages to the building were not as significant as previously estimated, and Mayflower opened for the 2008–09 school year.
+The campus had miles of utility tunnels, some of them crossing under the river, and maintaining electrical and air conditioning service was difficult.
+Summer courses resumed on Monday, June 23.

 Hills

 Hills is about 6 mi downstream from Iowa City.
-The town heavily sandbagged over that weekend, and there were hopes that the water would spread out into open farmland and spare the town.
-The hopes came true and there were a few flooded basements.
-The town was featured on ABC's World News Sunday on June 15.
-A reporter interviewed Mayor Russ Bailey.
+The town heavily sandbagged over that weekend, and there were hopes that the water would spread out into open farmland and spare the town - which ended up occurring, resulting in few flooded basements.
+The town was featured on ABC's World News Sunday on June 15, where a reporter interviewed Mayor Russ Bailey.
 The report showed people sandbagging in front of the city maintenance building.

 Wapello

-Wapello, county seat of Louisa County experienced a levee breach and residents were evacuated as a precaution.
+Wapello, the county seat of Louisa County, experienced a levee breach and residents were evacuated as a precaution.
 A few homes and farmland were destroyed, but the town was kept mostly safe due to its higher elevation and no one in the town was injured or killed by the flood as a result.